First order non-instantaneous corrections in collisional kinetic alignment models: Introduction

 The present work can be seen as a continuation of \cite{kanzler2022kinetic}.
 It starts from a model including higher order non-instantaneous collisions, where more than two particles interact.
 The model, presented in the following section, takes the form of a system of coagulation-fragmentation equations \cite{ball1990discrete} with additional drift terms.
 Coagulation and fragmentation correspond to (groups of) particles joining and, respectively, leaving a collision process, whose internal dynamics is described by the drift.
 The main goal is to consider the situation of short collision duration and to find (first order) corrections to the instantaneous limit model.

-In the following section the higher order non-instantaneous collision model is presented.
-Some formal properties are discussed, and the formal asymptotics for short collision duration is presented.
-In particular, keeping first order corrections to the instantaneous limit problem results in a system of two equations for the distribution of free particles between collisions and for the distribution of pairs of particles involved in binary collision processes.
+The following section has three parts.
+In the first part the higher order non-instantaneous collision model is presented.
+The second part is devoted to the discussion of formal properties, leading to a conjecture on the long time behavior.
+This part is not essential for the further development of this work.
+The third part contains the main modeling step.
+It starts with a formal discussion of the instantaneous limit producing a kinetic model of standard form with binary instantaneous collisions.
+Then first order corrections are added resulting in a system of two equations for the distribution of free particles between collisions and for the distribution of pairs of particles involved in binary collision processes.
 These equations also contain an account of three-particle-collisions.

 Rigorous results on this system are contained in Section 3.
 We prove an existence and uniqueness result for mild solutions as well as a rigorous justification of the instantaneous limit.
-Section 4 is devoted to the question of finding an equally accurate approximative model, which can be written as a scalar equation for a one-particle distribution.
+Section 4 is devoted to the question of finding a formally equally accurate approximative model, which can be written as a scalar equation for a one-particle distribution.
 It has already been noted in \cite{kanzler2022kinetic} that the model for non-instantaneous binary collisions can be written as a scalar equation with time delays, which are small for small collision duration.
 It is then rather straightforward to derive first order corrections by Taylor expansion \cite{driver1973equation}, \cite{kurzweil2006small}.
 Unfortunately, this asymptotic approximation is not structure preserving.
 For example, the resulting scalar equation does not preserve the nonnegativity of the solution in general.
-Therefore we propose a scalar model with delays, which is both accurate up to first order and preserves nonnegativity of the solution.
+Therefore we propose a scalar model with delays, which is both formally accurate up to first order and preserves nonnegativity of the solution.

+We conclude the introduction with an overview of the various models presented in the following, in decreasing order of complexity: